Political positions of Cory Booker: Confederate monuments

-Antitrust, competition and corporate regulation
+Antitrust, competition, and corporate regulation

 In June 2019, Booker was one of six Democrats led by Amy Klobuchar in signing letters to the Federal Trade Commission (FTC) and the Department of Justice recounting that many of them had "called on both the FTC and the Justice Department to investigate potential anticompetitive activity in these markets, particularly following the significant enforcement actions taken by foreign competition enforcers against these same companies" and requested both agencies confirm whether or not opened antitrust investigations had been opened by them regarding each of the companies and for both agencies to pledge they will publicly release any such investigation's findings.

 In June 2019, along with Bernie Sanders and Elizabeth Warren, Booker sent a letter to the Federal Communications Commission (FCC) and Department of Justice requesting an investigation into the acquisition of 21 regional sports networks by Sinclair Broadcast Group as the senators found Sinclair to have "an explicit interest in, and commitment to, relaying partisan political messages to its viewers — making its recent anti competitive expansion attempts into millions of additional households all the more concerning."

 Criminal justice reform

 Booker has been a prominent advocate for changing the way convicted felons are sentenced and how they are treated upon release.
-Early in his Senate career, Booker teamed up with Republican Senator Rand Paul on sentencing reform in order to "cut government spending and help make it easier for nonviolent criminals to eventually secure a job."
+Early in his Senate career, Booker teamed up with Senator Rand Paul on sentencing reform in order to "cut government spending and help make it easier for nonviolent criminals to eventually secure a job."
 His efforts led to Senate passage in December 2018 of The First Step Act, a bipartisan bill that expands job-training programs to reduce recidivism, expands early-release programs, and modifies mandatory-sentencing laws for non-violent drug offenders.
 In addition to being one of the bill's most active proponents, Booker pushed for the final bill to include a virtual ban on juvenile solitary confinement in federal prisons.
 The bill subsequently passed the House and was signed into law by President Donald Trump on December 21, 2018.

 In July 2017, along with Elizabeth Warren, Dick Durbin, and Kamala Harris, Booker was one of four senators to introduce the Dignity for Incarcerated Women Act, legislation implementing a ban on the shackling of pregnant women and mandating the Bureau of Prisons to form superior visitation policies for parents along with providing parenting classes and offering health products such as tampons and pads for free.
 The bill also restricted prison employees from entering restrooms of the opposite sex with the exception of pressing circumstances.
 In 2019, Booker reintroduced the bill with Warren and Representatives Pramila Jayapal and Karen Bass, saying in a statement, "Women face unique circumstances in prison.
 They are often victims of sexual abuse and trauma, and a majority are moms to small kids.
 The current federal prison system is not properly designed to address these unique circumstance.
 It’s time we restore justice to our broken justice system."

-Booker joined Elijah Cummings, Doug Collins and Ron Johnson to introduce the Fair Chance Act in February 2019.
+Booker joined Elijah Cummings, Doug Collins, and Ron Johnson to introduce the Fair Chance Act in February 2019.